 Developers must clearly and accurately inform users about the terms and pricing of their app or any in-app features or subscriptions offered for purchase.
 In-app pricing must match the pricing displayed in the user-facing Play billing interface.
 If your product description on Google Play refers to in-app features that may require a specific or additional charge, your app listing must clearly notify users that payment is required to access those features.

 Apps and games offering mechanisms to receive randomized virtual items from a purchase including, but not limited to, “loot boxes” must clearly disclose the odds of receiving those items in advance of, and in close and timely proximity to, that purchase.

-Unless the conditions described in Section 3 apply, developers of Play-distributed apps on mobile phones and tablets requiring or accepting payment from users in South Korea for access to in-app purchases may offer users an in-app billing system in addition to Google Play's billing system for those transactions if they successfully complete the additional in-app billing system declaration form and agree to the additional terms and program requirements included therein.
+Unless the conditions described in Section 3 apply, developers of Play-distributed apps on mobile phones and tablets requiring or accepting payment from users in India and/or South Korea for access to in-app purchases may offer users an alternative billing system alongside Google Play's billing system for those transactions if they successfully complete the billing declaration form for each respective program (India, South Korea) and agree to the additional terms and program requirements included therein.

 Note: To view timelines and frequently asked questions regarding this policy, please visit our Help Center.

 Was this helpful?

 How can we improve it?